 What happens if the DNA sequences are messed up – Mutation

-Mutations (changes in DNA sequences) may derail the genetic information and cause cells to make wrong proteins.
+Mutations (changes in DNA sequences) may derail the genetic information and cause cells to make the wrong proteins.
 Mutations are the major cause of cancers and many genetic disorders.

 Even a single base pair altered (called point mutation) can cause a significant consequence.
 Point mutations can have one of three effects.